Bio

 Profile picture

-I'm a former technology journalist with a focus on the economic, social and legal implications of technological change, and science and technology communication.
 Prior to starting my PhD, I completed an MSc in Narrative Futures: Art, Data, and Society at the Edinburgh Futures Institute, where my work centred on the narrative environment that shaped the EU AI Act.
-My interdisciplinary studies span data capitalism and colonialism, linguistics, computational text representation and analysis, and algorithmic justice.
+My interdisciplinary studies span STS, data capitalism and colonialism, media and communication studies, linguistics, computational text representation and analysis, and algorithmic justice.
+Professionally, I am a journalist and content writer, with a focus on scientific and technological communications, economic and financial services coverage and the many implications of technological change.

 Current research